Nanette Fabray

-Nanette Fabray (born Ruby Bernadette Nanette Theresa Fabares; October 27, 1920 – February 22, 2018) was an American actress, singer, and dancer.
+Nanette Fabray (born Ruby Bernadette Nanette Theresa Fabares; October 27, 1920 – February 22, 2018) was an American actress, singer and dancer.
 She began her career performing in vaudeville as a child and became a musical-theatre actress during the 1940s and 1950s, acclaimed for her role in High Button Shoes (1947) and winning a Tony Award in 1949 for her performance in Love Life.
-In the mid-1950s, she served as Sid Caesar's comedic partner on Caesar's Hour, for which she won three Emmy Awards, as well as appearing with Fred Astaire in the film musical The Band Wagon.
+In the mid-1950s, she served as Sid Caesar's comic partner on Caesar's Hour, for which she won three Emmy Awards, and appeared with Fred Astaire in the film musical The Band Wagon.
 From 1979 to 1984, she played Katherine Romano, the mother of lead character Ann Romano, on the TV series One Day at a Time.
-She also appeared as the mother of Christine Armstrong (played by her niece Shelley Fabares) in the television series "Coach."
+She also appeared as the mother of Christine Armstrong (played by her niece Shelley Fabares) in the television series Coach.

-Fabray overcame a significant hearing impairment and was a long-time advocate for the rights of the deaf and hard-of-hearing.
-Her honors for representing disabled people included the President's Distinguished Service Award and the Eleanor Roosevelt Humanitarian Award.
+Fabray had significant hearing impairment and was a longtime advocate for the rights of the deaf and hearing-impaired people.
+Her honors included the President's Distinguished Service Award and the Eleanor Roosevelt Humanitarian Award.

 Early life

-Fabray was born Ruby Bernadette Nanette Theresa Fabares on October 27, 1920, in San Diego, to Lily Agnes (McGovern), a housewife, and Raoul Bernard Fabares, a train conductor.
+Fabray was born Ruby Bernadette Nanette Theresa Fabares on October 27, 1920, in San Diego, California to Lily Agnes (McGovern), a housewife, and Raoul Bernard Fabares, a train conductor.

-She used one of her middle names, Nanette, as her first name in honor of a beloved aunt from San Diego, whose name was also Nanette.
-Throughout life, she often went by the nickname Nan, and to a lesser extent, by close friends or relatives, sometimes Nanny-goat.
-Her family resided in Los Angeles, and Fabray's mother was instrumental in getting her daughter involved in show business as a child.
+She used one of her middle names, Nanette, as her first name in honor of a beloved aunt from San Diego named Nanette.
+Throughout life, she often used the nickname Nan.
+Her family resided in Los Angeles, and Fabray's mother was instrumental in introducing her to show business as a child.
 At a young age, she studied tap dance with, among others, Bill "Bojangles" Robinson.
-She made her professional stage debut as "Miss New Years Eve 1923" at the Million Dollar Theater at the age of three.
-She spent much of her childhood appearing in vaudeville productions as a dancer and singer under the name "Baby Nan."
+She made her professional stage debut as Miss New Year's Eve 1923 at the Million Dollar Theater at the age of three.
+She spent much of her childhood appearing in vaudeville productions as a dancer and singer under the name Baby Nan.
 She appeared with stars such as Ben Turpin.

-Raised by what would now likely be known as a "stage mother", Fabray herself was not much interested in show business until later on, and never believed in pushing children into performing at a young age, instead wishing for them to be able to live out their childhoods as opposed to having to deal with adult concerns at a young age.
-Her early dance training, however, did lead her always to consider herself a tap dancer first and foremost.
-Contrary to popular misinformation from an undying rumor, she was never a regular or recurring guest of the Our Gang series; she did, however, appear as an extra one single time, a guest among many other children in a party scene.